advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 *[René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) was an influential philosopher, mathematician and scientist.
 [Image source](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes#/media/File:Frans_Hals_-_Portret_van_Ren%C3%A9_Descartes.jpg)*

-Descartes' approach come from doubting everything, but in this process he collapses the universal quantifier with the existential.
+Descartes' approach comes from doubting everything, but in this process he collapses the universal quantifier with the existential.

 A quick explanation of what the existential quantifier means: